Quick next paths

 Think of it this way: a Lion will always have natural confidence and leadership drive, but they can learn to listen better and collaborate more effectively.
 An Owl will always prefer careful analysis, but they can learn to make decisions faster when the situation demands it.

-Growth isn't about becoming a different animal—it's about becoming a more developed version of your authentic type.
-A mature Lion leader still leads, but more wisely.
-A evolved Owl still analyzes, but more flexibly.
+Growth is not about forcing yourself into a different label.
+It is about becoming a more flexible version of your current pattern.
+A mature Lion still leads, but listens better.
+A developed Owl still analyzes, but acts sooner when the moment calls for it.

 Take the Free Animal Personality Test Today